Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

-Now we comment on the backward rules (Fig.~\ref{fig:bk}) which, in most cases, change the monitor tags from $\normark$ into $\bkcolor{\rmark}$:
+Now we comment on the backward rules (Fig.~\ref{fig:bk_1}, Fig.~\ref{fig:bk_2}, and Fig.~\ref{fig:bk_3}) which, in most cases, change the monitor tags ($\normark$ and $\bkcolor{\rmark}$):

-\begin{enumerate}[$\bkcolor{\blacktriangleleft}$] \item Rule \bkcolor{\textsc{(RInit)}} undoes session establishment.
-It requires that local types for every participant are at the beginning of the protocol, and empty session queue and process stacks.
+\begin{itemize}[$\bkcolor{\blacktriangleleft}$] \item Rule \bkcolor{\textsc{(RInit)}} reverses session establishment.
+It requires that local types for every participant are at the beginning of the protocol, and that session queue and process stacks are empty.
 Run-time elements are discarded; located service accept/requests are reinstated.

-\item Rule~\bkcolor{\textsc{(RollS)}} starts to undo an input-output synchronization between $\p$ and $\q$.
+\item Rule~\bkcolor{\textsc{(RollS)}} starts to reverse an input-output synchronization between $\p$ and $\q$.
 Enabled when there are complementary session types in the two monitors, this rule changes the monitor tags from $\normark$ to $\bkcolor{\rmark}$.
 This way, the undoing of input and output actions occurs in a decoupled way.
 Rule \bkcolor{\textsc{(RollC)}} is the analog of~\bkcolor{\textsc{(RollS)}} but for synchronizations originated in labeled choices.

-\item Rule \bkcolor{\textsc{(ROut)}} undoes an output.
+\item Rule \bkcolor{\textsc{(ROut)}} reverses an output.
 This is only possible for a monitor tagged with $\bkcolor{\rmark}$, exploiting the first message in the input queue.
-After reduction, the process prefix is reinstated, the cursor is adjusted, the message is removed from the queue, the monitor is tagged again with $\normark$.
-Rule \bkcolor{\textsc{(RIn)}} is the analog of Rule \bkcolor{\textsc{(ROut)}}.
-In this case, we also need to update the state of store $\store$.
+After reduction, the process prefix is reinstated, the cursor is adjusted, the message is removed from the queue, and the monitor is tagged with $\normark$.
+Rule~\bkcolor{\textsc{(RIn)}} is the analog of Rule \bkcolor{\textsc{(ROut)}}.
+In this case, we also need to update the state of the store $\store$.

-\item Rule \bkcolor{\textsc{(RBra)}} undoes the input part of a labeled choice: the choice context is reinstated; the cursor is moved; the last message in the input part of the queue is moved to the output part.
+\item Rule \bkcolor{\textsc{(RBra)}} reverses the input part of a labeled choice: the choice context is reinstated; the cursor is moved; the last message in the input part of the queue is moved to the output part.
 Rule \bkcolor{\textsc{(RSel)}} is the analog of~\bkcolor{\textsc{(RBra)}}, but for the output part of the labeled choice.
 The non-deterministic selection is reinstated.